roberson3d/roberson3d.github.io/index.md

   **In a team, I'm looking for:**
   - A culture of creative collaboration
-  - Innovative games
+  - Fun and innovative games
   - Sustainable work environment
   - Interdisciplinary

   **In my ideal role, I'll be able to:**
   - Work collaboratively with cross-disciplinary teams